 Some history

 Back in the 1970s, the software landscape was very different from what it is today.
 Most software was proprietary, meaning that you could not read, modify or share the source code.
 Companies charged high prices for licenses, making tools inaccessible for small organisations.
-Many applications were made for specific hardware making switching to alternatives very difficult and users had little impact on the development process leading to unusable tools.
+Many programs were made for specific hardware making switching to alternatives very difficult and user-opinion had little impact on the development process leading to unusable tools.

 Richard Stallman, frustrated by these shortcomings, announced the GNU project.